Skip to content

 }

-previous_run_date has the last date on which a Sync Job ran and completed successfully for the Sync Job and an particular Integrated Account.
-It's set to '0001-01-01T00:00:00.000Z' on the very first Sync Job Run.
+previous_run_date is a special attribute tracked by Truto has the last date on which a Sync Job ran and completed successfully for the Sync Job and a particular Integrated Account.
+It's set to '1970-01-01T00:00:00.000Z' on the very first Sync Job Run.

 The previous Sync Job can be updated with the new resource binding,